Skip to content

 Mask based on locale

 The InputMasked component supports masks based on a given locale.
-The locale will be inherited from the Eufemia Provider if not given.
+The locale will be inherited from the Eufemia Provider if not specified.

 More details in the examples above.